needle-tools/needle-engine-support/documentation/testing.md

 - you can stop the terminal process again.
 - from now on, pressing Play in Unity/Blender will use the generated certificate for the local server, and no "security warning" will be shown anymore, since your browser now trusts the local connection.

+## Installing the certificate on your development devices

 On your development devices, you need to _install_ the generated certificate and allow the OS to _trust_ it.
 This is different for each OS.
 For each of them, you'll need the rootCA.pem file that was generated, and send it to the device you want to authenticate.

-From Windows: find the certificate in `Users/<your-user>/.../rootCA.pem` From MacOS: find the certificate in `Users/<your-user>/.vite-plugin-mkcert/rootCA.pem`
+**On Windows:** find the certificate in `Users/<your-user>/.vite-plugin-mkcert/rootCA.pem`
+**On MacOS:** find the certificate in `Users/<your-user>/.vite-plugin-mkcert/rootCA.pem`

-Send the device to yourself (e.g. via E-Mail, AirDrop, iCloud, via USB, ...) so that you can access it on your development devices(s).
+Send the device to yourself (e.g. via E-Mail, AirDrop, iCloud, USB, Slack, ...) so that you can access it on your development devices.

-## Installing the certificate on your development devices

 ### Installing the certificate on Android